TerryTibs/symbolic-resonance-architecture/README.md

 SYMBOLIC RESONANCE ARCHITECTURE (SRA)
 =====================================

+In the file strutcre you will find a working demo of stages 1-4 of my road map called sra_snake_demo.py

 A prototype for self-evolving AI, translating the mystical intuitions of the Gospel of Thomas into concrete cognitive architecture.

 VISION: To create a system that doesn't just predict tokens, but possesses internal resonance, self-stabilizing memory, and the ability to recursively improve its own governing logic.